-My studies concentrate on the immunogenetics of human B cell malignancies, such as chronic lymphocytic leukaemia, follicular lymphoma and the role for B cell receptor in the development of B cell lymphoma and leukaemia
+My studies concentrate on the immunogenetics of human B cell malignancies, such as chronic lymphocytic leukaemia, follicular lymphoma and the role for B cell receptor in the pathogenesis of B cell lymphoma and leukaemia.

 Lectin binding to surface Ig variable regions provides a universal persistent activating signal for follicular lymphoma cells.
 Blood (2015) 126(16):1902-10.
 PMID: 26194765

 Identification in CLL of circulating intraclonal subgroups with varying B-cell receptor expression and function.
 Blood (2013) 122(15):2664-72.
 PMID: 23954894

 Surface IgM stimulation induces MEK1/2-dependent MYC expression in chronic lymphocytic leukemia cells.
 Blood (2012) 119(1):170-9.
 PMID: 22086413

 Surface IgM of chronic lymphocytic leukaemia cells displays unusual glycans indicative of engagement of antigen in vivo.
 Blood (2010) 115(21):4198-205.
 PMID: 20237321

 My primary interest is in the role of B cell receptor (BCR) in the development of B cell malignancies.
 The immunoglobulin (Ig) – the largest component of BCR – is a key molecule for B cells.
 Individually constructed during antigen-driven somatic hypermutation of rearranged immunoglobulin V(D)J genes, this receptor is "designed" to recognise a specific antigen.
 The analysis of the Ig genes allows us to reveal a clonal history of a malignant B cell tracking down a cell of origin.